The Deverry Cycle by Katharine Kerr

 Have you ever sacrificed what might have been your soul mate to walk another path?
 Ever wished you could put that right?
 Imagine you swore that you would not rest until you had done just that… that is how Nevyn comes to be a seemingly immortal wizard.
 The world of Deverry is unfurled around him as he searches for each incarnation of his soul mate in the hopes of bringing her to the Dweomer.

-This Celtic-influence fantasy in written a non-linear style and was started as a ‘short story’ project in 1982, when the floodgates opened.
+This Celtic-influence fantasy is written in a non-linear style and was started as a ‘short story’ project in 1982, when the floodgates opened.
 Kerr, who must now be in her late 60s, gave her die-hard fans quite a scare in the early 2000s when due to poor health her publishing rate suffered a considerable down turn.
 However, she recovered and has managed to tie off all the loose ends with the last two books in the cycle, The Shadow Isle and The Silver Mage, and no mean feat it was too.
 What is more, Kerr is still publishing (I found two new novels and ordered them today!)
 So let us pray for Katherine’s health and hope that there is more exciting novels to come…

 You can get a copy of Daggerspell off Amazon for under £3 - try it!
 And decide for yourself…